joaoraphael-leao/lion-hub/README.md

 - add members ✅
 - remove members ✅
 ### Funcionality 5
-- Create events
+- Create events  ✅
-- Invite people
+- Invite people ✅
-- Ver eventos
+- See events ✅
 ### Funcionality 6
 - Search for posts with filter ✅
 ### Funcionality 7
 - See all notifications ✅
 - Send Notification for follow request ✅
-- Send Notification for message
 - Send Notification for likes ✅
 - Send Notification for comments ✅
 - See like notifications ✅(filter function)